sColin16/pollz/README.md

 **Congrats, you've downloaded the code!** :tada:

+*All of the following instructions assume you are within the root of repository directory*

 ### Prerequisites

 For the dev configuration, sqlite is used.
 If not already installed install it with